-The evolution of the width of air channels with the distance from the apex $W{\rm air} \simeq \alpha x$ suggests that their cross-section is circular (Fig. 4).
+The evolution of the width of air channels with the distance from the apex $W{air} \simeq \alpha x$ suggests that their cross-section is circular (figure 4).
 Air channels are formed by depleting the coating films along liquid fingers.
 Following the previous argument for the finger selection, the maximum volume available from the depletion of the films is of the order of h^2 per unit length.
 This area corresponds to the maximum area of the air channels.
-As a consequence, we expect the maximum value of $W{\rm air}$ to be proportional to h.
-In other words, the propagation distance of the fingers x{max} should follow the simple scaling:
+As a consequence, we expect the maximum value of W{air} to be proportional to h.
+In other